 - It's the law.
-Title IX and Washington law require local educational agencies (LEAs) to ensure students do not experience sex discrimination in interscholastic athletic and recreational programs. - The associated benefits.
-Students who play sports demonstrate improved physical, social, and emotional health; higher confidence; greater academic success, better employment outcomes; and stronger leadership skills. - There is still work to do.
-Despite the exponential increase in girls' participation in sports over the last fifty years, there is still a significant athletics participation gap between girls and boys.
-For example, girls today still have fewer opportunities to participate in high school sports than boys did when Title IX was passed in 1972.
+Title IX and Washington law require local educational agencies (LEAs) to ensure students are not discriminated against on the basis of sex in interscholastic athletic and recreational programs. - The associated benefits.
+Students who play sports demonstrate improved physical, social, and emotional health; enhanced confidence; greater academic success, better employment outcomes; and heightened leadership skills.1 - There is still work to do.
+Despite the exponential increase in girls' participation in sports since Title IX was passed fifty years ago, there is still a participation gap between girls and boys.
+For example, girls today still have fewer opportunities to participate in high school sports than boys did in 1972.2

-Legal Framework
+Legal framework